 INTERFAITH MUSICAL COLLABORATION: Our music director Dr. Vogt is proud to announce his work with his esteemed colleagues from Spelman College's Glee Club on a new composition and choral collaboration of the hymn "Lift Every Voice!"
 Read more about this exciting project and the group's plan to premiere this great musical undertaking in February 2022 by clicking HERE

 Please contact Melody McNeil with prayer requests.
 Names may remain on the Parish Prayer List for four weeks, and if requested are placed on the Intercessory Prayer List.

-PRAYERS FOR THOSE IN SERVICE OF OUR COUNTRY: Almighty God, we commend to your gracious care and keeping all the men and women serving our nation at home and abroad including Harrison Plunkett, Mark Bailey, Jack Boger, Thomas Webber, and Brandon Rudder.
-Defend them day by day with your heavenly grace; strengthen them in their trials and temptations; give them courage to face the perils which beset them; and grant them a sense of your abiding presence wherever they may be; through Jesus Christ our Lord.
+PRAYERS FOR THOSE IN SERVICE TO OUR COUNTRY: Almighty God, we commend to your gracious care and keeping all the men and women serving our nation at home and abroad including those in service to our country: Brandon Rudder, Steven Leforge, Sean Graham, Charles Norris, Vaughn Moore, and Thomas Webber.
+Defend them day by day with your heavenly grace; strengthen them in their trials and temptations; give them the courage to face the perils which beset them; and grant them a sense of your abiding presence wherever they may be; through Jesus Christ our Lord.
 Amen.